B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - B2B compliance steps to get rushed during parcel surges,

-- and floor confusion when priorities are not clearly separated.
+- and floor confusion whenever priorities are not clearly separated.

 ## 7. Systems and Data: Fast Orders vs Exact Account Requirements